kosherclerk/routeros-electricity-check/README.md

 ## Overview

-This project provides scripts for RouterOS to monitor the availability of electricity using a single device without the need of external servers or anything other than RouterOS scripting language.
+This project provides scripts for RouterOS to monitor the availability of electricity using a Mikrotik ROS device and any other pingable LAN device without using any external servers.

 ## Requirements